Continuing Education Activity

 History and Physical

 The history and physical examination are very important in the diagnosis of HHS.
 In many instances, there is a significant overlap in the signs and symptoms seen in HHS and DKA.
-In the history taking and the initial assessment, particular attention should be focused on the insulin regiment, missed doses of the oral hypoglycemic agent, overconsumption of carbohydrate-rich diet, or simultaneous use of medications that can trigger hyperglycemia or cause dehydration.
+In the history taking and the initial assessment, particular attention should be focused on the insulin regimen, missed dosages of oral hypoglycemic agents, overconsumption of carbohydrate-rich diet, or simultaneous use of medications that can trigger hyperglycemia or cause dehydration.

 If an infectious process precedes HHS, signs, and symptoms include: